• Skip to primary navigation

 • Quick to make

-Crispy Onion Bhajis
+Crispy Onion Bhaji Ingredients

 Step by Step method

-8. When cooked, take them out of the pan, and leave them on a kitchen paper for a couple of minutes to remove the excess of oil.
+2. Cook until golden brown, turning them halfway to make sure they cook evenly on both sides.
+When cooked, take them out of the pan, and leave them on kitchen paper for a couple of minutes to remove the excess oil.

 Tips to prepare the perfect Crispy Onion Bhaji